 Find the right tyres for your car

-When the temperature sinks below 7°C, your regular tyres start to lose their edge.
+Below 7°C the rubber compound in all summer tyres hardens, causing a drop in performance and an increase in braking distance by up to 12%.1 the average winter temperature in the North and North East of Scotland is approximately 0°C, most likely even lower during commuting hours.
 Therefore, you may want to consider switching to winter tyres over the next few weeks to ensure they are giving you the best possible grip come rain, ice or snow.
 Choosing the right tyres for the job will give you greater control and confidence with a 50 per cent shorter braking distance in cold conditions.
 And it’ll keep your tread intact much longer.
 Get in touch with us to find the right tyres for you.

 If you’re not looking to change to winter tyres, at the very least, you should make sure your regular tyres are legal for winter driving.
-The legal minimum tyre thread during winter months is 3mm, and, as the usual thread requirement during any other season is 1.6mm, this is a very important aspect to keep on top of.
+The recommended minimum tyre tread during winter months is 3mm.

 Ensure your car is ready for the cold